-Click on each time for details.
+Click on each item for details.

 Immersed in a time dominated by teams that played 4-4-2 (with width provided in midfield), in 2008 he recovered the 4-3-3 as a starting point (footnote: it is fair to say that Rijkaard had been using it already at Barcelona).
 The news is not the use of system itself, but the “why”.
 By providing width with the wingers (a very basic concept nowadays), Barcelona was able to dominate the center of the field (the most importante zone for Guardiola) with Touré, Xavi, Iniesta and (afterwards) Messi.